 Security.
 Cloud.
 Two words that are almost always together but rarely happily.
-Read on to learn why that isn’t the case and what you need to known about securing your critical infrastructure in the cloud.
+Learn why that isn’t the case and what you need to known about securing your critical infrastructure in the cloud.
+3

-Approximately 60% of all computers sold worldwide today are portable.
-Portable computers are taken everywhere, making them an easy target for criminals, especially for the private data they contain.
-Even a failed hard drive that you send back to your vendor for warranty is a potentially at risk.
+Approximately 60% of all computers sold worldwide today are portable, making them an easy target for criminals.
 How can your personal data be protected?
 With one word - encryption!
+2

 With the news stories of possible data breaches at enterprises like Target, and companies migrating to cloud environments, CIOs have been asking hard questions about cloud security.
 2